-Use minimum volume to filter out low volume coins that can jump a lot in price due to their low liquidity.
+Use minimum volume to filter out low-volume coins that can jump a lot in price due to their low liquidity.
 These coins are susceptible to pumps and dumps and if you get stuck in them, it is hard to close your position as there is no volume/interest in them.

 4. Black List

-It would be good idea to add some of those coins we mentioned above to a black list so you are sure to avoid them no matter what.
+It would be a good idea to add some of those coins we mentioned above to a black list so you are sure to avoid them no matter what.